What are faba beans?

 - faba minor – the tick bean.

 There are two types of faba bean varieties – tannin and low tannin (zero tannin).
-Zero tannin varieties are better suited to the livestock feed market.
-Tannin containing varieties are digested easily by ruminants (dairy or beef cattle) but not monogastrics such as swine or poultry.
+Zero tannin varieties are better suited for livestock feed.
+Tannin-containing varieties are digested easily by ruminants (dairy or beef cattle) but not monogastrics such as swine or poultry.

 Where do faba beans grow?